 Life Coach Website Design Colors

-Sara provided me with a helpful guide for her brand’s media assets.
+Sara sent me a very helpful guide for her brand’s media assets.
 It consisted of the hex colors I needed to adhere to.
 Bold, vibrant shades of pink and red leap off of the page.
 The occasional mint green accent gives just the right amount of spice to the palette.
 Otherwise, the site is mostly a clean, white background throughout.
 This lets the site breathe.

 Content Optimization for Life Coach Website Design